AlexaDob/whitehat/README.md

-# whitehat
+# whitehat project 56

-For my whitehat projects
+## To run
+1. Download the Bracket IDE
+2. Download the files
+3. Click liverun button